-Criteria: After the completion of the one-year banishment period, the Commissioner, in his sole discretion, will determine if and when the Player will be allowed to return to the NFL.
+Reinstatement Criteria: After the completion of the one-year banishment period, the Commissioner, in his sole discretion, will determine if and when the Player will be allowed to return to the NFL.
 A Player's failure to adhere to his Treatment Plan during his banishment will be a significant consideration in the Commissioner's decision.
 A Player seeking reinstatement also must meet certain clinical requirements as determined by the Medical Director and other requirements as set forth in Appendix B.

-Procedures after Reinstatement: If a Player is reinstated, he will be returned to Stage Three for the remainder of his NFL career pursuant to (d) above and subject to continued testing and indefinite banishment.
-A Player allowed to return to the NFL following banishment must participate in continued treatment under this Intervention Program as required by the Medical Director.
+Procedures after Reinstatement: If a Player is reinstated, he will be returned to Stage Two for the remainder of his NFL career and will be subject to continued testing and immediate rescission of reinstatement for subsequent violations.
+A Player allowed to return to the NFL following banishment also must participate in continued treatment under this Intervention Program as required by the Medical Director.